wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-first-runbook-textual.md

 -	Azure subscription.
 If you don't have one yet, you can [activate your MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or <a href="/pricing/free-account/" target="_blank">[sign up for a free account](https://azure.microsoft.com/free/).
 
 
 -	Azure subscription.
-If you don't have one yet, you can [sign up for a trial](/pricing/1rmb-trial).
+If you don't have one yet, you can [sign up for an account](/pricing/1rmb-trial).
 
- -	[Automation  - [Automation  account](/documentation/articles/automation-security-overview/) to hold the runbook and authenticate to Azure resources.
+-	[Automation account](/documentation/articles/automation-security-overview/) to hold the runbook and authenticate to Azure resources.
 This account must have permission to start and stop the virtual machine.
- -	An  - An  Azure virtual machine.
+-	An Azure virtual machine.
 We will stop and start this machine so it should not be production.

 ## Step 1 - Create new runbook